himu007/KMD-CC-Token-Test-Guide/README.md

 Auction

 ## How to Start?
 Compile Komodo, navigate to `src` dir, start the test chain with your pubkey and issue the SmartContract RPC commands to test.
+All the commands to get you started are below.
 ```shell
 cd ~
 sudo apt-get update